Report for America

 How can YOU help?

 Report for America leverages a 3:1 regional funding match model, paying half of a corps member’s salary and requiring the other half to come from WYPR directly and local and regional funders to contribute the final quarter.
 This approach promotes new models for shared investment in local journalism, increasing the chances of sustaining on-the-ground reporting, for the community, by the community.
-Consider a gift in support of Sarah’s work today or a multi-year contribution to help WYPR fund her work for years to come or add an additional RFA Corps member to our news team.
+Consider a gift in support of Hatch's work today or a multi-year contribution to help WYPR fund her work for years to come or add an additional RFA Corps member to our news team.
+Please contact Carolyn Jewell at 410-235-1855 for more information on funding the future of journalism.